mpiorowski/svelte-init/README.md

 Import `@mpiorowski/svelte-init/styles.css` as soon as possible in Your app.
 If using sveltekit, you can import it in Your main `+layout.svelte`.

 ```
-import 'styles.css';
+import '@mpiorowski/svelte-init/styles.css';
 ```

 And that's it, have fun :)

 ## Config

-In Your global css file (must be imported after `@mpiorowski/svelte-ui/styles.css`) you can set any of the global variables and change the default color.
+In Your global css file (must be imported after `styles.css`) you can set any of the global variables and change the default color.
 List of all available variables:

 ```
 :root {